Welcome to the Rotary Club of Keilor East

 To Everyone in the Keilor -Moonee Valley Districts...

-From David Dippie, President, Keilor East Rotary.
+From Keilor East Rotary.

 You might not be a member of our Keilor East Rotary Club but why not join us for a morning or day helping on a community or environmental project?